According to DemandGen, interactive content is twice as engaging as static content.

 And if they don’t buy right away?
-You have their email address and valuable preference data, allowing you to nudge them towards the purchase with personalized communication.
+You have their email address and preference data, allowing you to nudge them towards the purchase with personalized communication.

 Even a well-designed site may require visitors to do a bit of digging to find what they need.
 Unfortunately, many visitors may not have the patience.
 People expect to find what they need right away, and if they don’t, they’ll simply go elsewhere.

 With a marketing quiz, you can engage new visitors immediately, ensuring they see the right content quickly.
 The quiz below is a type of conversational form, which asks visitors one or more short questions before redirecting them to the right page.

 This quiz for a medical site collects data about the visitor’s profession to point them to the right email content, but you can just as easily configure the last page of the pop-up quiz to show a CTA that directs them to the right landing pages.

 These quizzes do more than provide a better user experience.
 By helping visitors find the content they want, you can improve your site’s bounce rates, sending a good signal to Google and potentially helping your search rankings as well.